Shinwaffle/discordbotapp/README.md

 3. Keep a running list of people who say a phrase
 4. Retrieve info from a wiki, mc related
 5. Input a user query into stack exchange and print out X results
+6. Start a mc server using my discord bot

 ## Currently working on